unattributed/unattributed.github.io/_posts/2025-05-12-Primer - WSTG ASVS Burp Vuldb Synk.md

 The **WSTG** is a comprehensive guide that covers the most important aspects of web application security testing, providing detailed tests for a variety of vulnerabilities.

+For the latest version of the OWASP Web Security Testing Guide (WSTG), refer to the [official OWASP WSTG repository](https://github.com/OWASP/wstg).

 ### OWASP Top 10

 The **OWASP Top 10** represents the most critical security risks to web applications.
 We’ll cover how each vulnerability is tested using the WSTG methodology and map them to relevant **OWASP ASVS** levels.

+_Latest Versions of OWASP Top 10 and OWASP ASVS_

+To ensure you are working with the most up-to-date resources, refer to the latest versions of the OWASP Top 10 and OWASP ASVS:

+- **OWASP Top 10**: The latest version of the OWASP Top 10 can be found on the [official OWASP Top 10 page](https://owasp.org/www-project-top-ten/).
+- **OWASP ASVS**: The most recent version of the OWASP Application Security Verification Standard (ASVS) is available on the [official OWASP ASVS page](https://owasp.org/www-project-application-security-verification-standard/).

 ---